ayushk26/ITC-webconv-assignment/README.md

 python manage.py runserver
 ```

+## API URL
+/api/json  -- also given in the on the homepage of the project

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.